Tiddim Road

 The Tiddim Road (Tedim Road) is a historical road from Imphal, Manipur, India, to Tedim (Tiddim) in Chin Hills of Myanmar.
 It remains as a road connecting to highways today.

 Historical significance

 Tiddim Road is around 265 kilometres (165 miles) long, starting from Imphal, running through Bishnupur and Churachandpur before terminating at Tedim, in Myanmar.
-The road runs inside strategic valleys and forested hills, and was an essential military supply and retreat route during the Burma Campaign in World War II.
+The road runs through strategic valleys and forested hills, and was an essential military supply and retreat route during the Burma Campaign in World War II.
 The other key invasion route was the Kohima Road.

 Significance during World War II

 Hawker Hurricane Attack bridge in a Burmese settlement near Tiddim Road.

 Japanese invasion

 The Tiddim Road was the only southern invasion route for the Japanese 33rd Division during the Battle of Imphal (March–July 1944) under Operation U-Go.
 The Japanese troops had advanced from the Chin Hills region of Burma and moved north along Tiddim Road toward Imphal.

 The capture of Milestone 109, perhaps the most significant strategic point along the route, occurred in early 1944 and cut off the rear supply line of Allied 17th Indian Division.
 The Japanese then established a large supply dump at Milestone 109, which was bombed heavily by the Royal Air Force.

 Milestone 109 where the Japanese cut the road behind the 17th Indian Division in March 1944 and where they subsequently established a supply dump which was heavily bombed by the RAF.